 West of Xi’an in Shaanxi Province is a county famous for noodle dishes–all the way back to ancient times.
 This is Qishan 岐山—a place already referenced above in the images of liangpi noodles.
 Saozi mian 臊子面 is a specialty, understood as “minced meat” noodles, and the brand “Dear Xidada” (DEAR XIDADA 旗下实力品牌) is producing this and a few other notable specialty noodles of the NW region.
 Again, Xiao Gaojie’s Magic Ingredients has a great video tutorial on making these noodles from scratch.

 Finally, that brand Dear Xidada is also making a version of instant Biangbiang mian (sometimes called “belt noodles”).
 This is the same Biang that the NYC short-lived Xi’an Famous Foods spinoff was named after.
-Tim Chin and Cook’s Science has a nice video from last year on making these at home–check it out.
+Tim Chin and Cook’s Science put out a nice video last year and now has a nice recipe behind a paywall for on making these at home–check it out.